 John Guarente is Professor of Choral Ensembles and Music Theory at SPSCC.
-He leads the SPSCC Choirs and teaches courses in music theory, ear training, applied voice, and music appreciation.
+He leads the SPSCC Choirs and teaches courses in music theory, popular music, and music appreciation.

 Dr. Guarente previously served on the faculty at Lakeland University in Wisconsin and the College of Central Florida.
 He has held teaching and conducting positions with schools and organizations including the University of Miami, Miami Choral Academy, Marion Civic Chorale, the Civic Chorale of Greater Miami, and Highland Park Community Chorus.